TAI CHI IN REMUERA

 The Tai Chi class is 60 minutes long and split into three sections:

-Foundation Exercises, Empty Hand Form and Warm Down Meditation.
+Foundation Exercises, Movements of the Hand Form and Warm Down Meditation.

 We recommend that you wear comfortable clothing and flat shoes.
 Bring a bottle of water and a towel.